netbymatt/ws4kp/README.md

 ```

 ### Kiosk mode
 Kiosk mode can be activated by a checkbox on the page.
-Note that there is no way out of kiosk mode (except refresh or closing the browser), and the play/pause and other controls will not be available.
+This will start Weatherstar in a fullscreen-like view without the play/volume/etc toolbar and scaled to fill the entire space.
+This does not activate the browser's fullscreen or kiosk mode.
+Those can only be activated by user interaction or by launching the browser with specific parameters such as `--start-fullscreen` or `--kiosk`.

+ When using kiosk mode (via the checkbox), there will be no way to exit the fullscreen-like view of weatherstar.
+Reloading the page should remove the kiosk checkbox and return you to the normal view.
 This is deliberate as a browser's kiosk mode it intended not to be exited or significantly modified.
 A separate full-screen icon is available in the tool bar to go full-screen on a laptop or mobile browser.

 It's also possible to enter kiosk mode using a permalink.
 First generate a [Permalink](#sharing-a-permalink-bookmarking), then to the end of it add `&kiosk=true`.
 Opening this link will load all of the selected displays included in the Permalink, enter kiosk mode immediately upon loading and start playing the forecast.